waimea-Jadavidson/200DTD-Assesment-2024-/Design.md

 This implication is important for my website because there are two groups of end-users.
 The website will have to work for all groups and it has different functionality for all of them.
 So working is a key point.

 Everything will be impacted by this implication.
 I will need to consider how I go about designing the website and making sure it is meeting it's intended purpose at the end of it.
+To make sure it works 100%, I will need to test regularly at every step and thoroughly.

 ### Usability